Pepper Cream Chicken

 Pav Bhaji ( Dinner rolls with vegetable medley)

-The fresh light as air buns go very well with a mixed vegetable curry that is slow cooked and mashed.
+The fresh light-as-air buns go very well with a mixed vegetable curry that is slow cooked and mashed.
 A street food from the western part of India, this dish is great for any meal— breakfast, lunch or dinner.
 It is a lovely snack as well.

 Ingredients